During a bench cycle each “Starting threads” dot represents a running thread:

 [distribute] log_path = log-distributed funkload_location=http://pypi.python.org/packages/source/f/funkload/funkload-1.16.1.tar.gz

-You can multiple benchers per server by defining many workers with the same host name in your configuration file.
+You can have multiple benchers per server by defining many workers with the same hostname in your configuration file.
 Add a workers section to your configuration file:

 [workers] hosts = host1cpu1 host1cpu2 host2cpu1 host2cpu2

 [host1cpu1] host = host1 username = user password = password [host1cpu2] host = host1 username = user password = password [host2cpu1] host = host2 username = user password = password [host2cpu2] host = host2 username = user password = password